RosettaCommons/documentation/application_documentation/antibody/snugdock.md

 ### Other Useful Flags

-SnugDock expands on DockingProtocol machinery, which means that most flag docking flags still apply (the biggest exception identified so far is the `-no_filters` which doesn't get passed on the SnugDock via DockingHighRes).
+These flags have not all been tested with SnugDock (nor are they comprehensive) so buyer be ware.
+In general, it is useful to know that SnugDock expands on DockingProtocol machinery, which means that most flag docking flags still apply (the biggest exception identified so far is the `-no_filters` which doesn't get passed on the SnugDock via DockingHighRes).

 **Docking Flags**